GetUSB.info Logo

 How to quickly eject a USB flash drive in Windows:

-Click the access arrow in your tool bar
+Click the access arrow in your taskbar.

-Hover over the USB icon and click
+Hover over the USB icon and click it.

 Continue Reading